Valemos/course_work_inverted_index/README.md

 to query index and read files run "server". while running it can handle requests from running "client" using server ip address.

+tests can be run using executable "tests"

+time performance measurements using different number of threads to build index can be run using "performance" executable